remyCases/StatisticalAgreement/README.md

 ## Current Implementations

 For each index listed in the following table:
-- **naive** designed an implemetation using a parametric hypothesis (like a **normal** hypothesis), and thus only accurate if the hypothesis is true.
+- **naive** designes an implemetation using a parametric hypothesis (like a **normal** hypothesis), and thus only accurate if the hypothesis is true.
-- **robust** designed an implemetation not depending of any kind of hypothesis
+- **robust** designes an implemetation not depending of any kind of hypothesis.
-- **tested** if the implementation of the said index is tested with a monte-carlo test and results are correct in regards of scientific literature.
+- **tested** indicates if the implementation of the said index is tested with a monte-carlo test and results are correct in regards of the scientific literature.
-- **bootstrap** if an alternative way to compute confident interval using a resample method is implemented
+- **bootstrap** indicates if an alternative way to compute confident interval using a resample method is implemented.
-- **unified model** if there is an implementation for model using continuous and categorical data (for instance with multiple raters and/or readings) - *not planned currently*
+- **unified model** indicates if there is an implementation for models using continuous and categorical data (for instance with multiple raters and/or readings) - *not planned currently*

 |Index | Naive | Tested | Robust |  Tested | Bootstrap | Unified model |
 |--|:--:|:--:|:--:|:--:|:--:|:--:|